SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/index.md

 * Have a basic plan to implement your software, including:
     * A rough sense of how you will be organizing services following a Microservices or related structure.
         * A diagram, or a similar written description, can really help with the design process.
 The diagram doesn't have to be detailed.
-    * A DNS name for any public-facing services.
-Examples could be 'service.lbl.gov', 'service.jgi.doe.gov, 'service.nersc.gov', or even 'www.service.org'.
+    * A DNS name for any public-facing service.
+Examples could be 'example.lbl.gov', 'example.jgi.doe.gov, 'example.nersc.gov', or even 'www.example.org'.
 * A list of public and private ports required by your software.
 * Apply for an upcoming [SpinUp workshop](..).